 Mr. Chin:As “staking” may represent a wide range of virtual asset arrangements, certain “staking” services may have the features of a CIS.
 For instance, the assets of investors are pooled and/or managed as a whole by an operator to generate returns for investors, who do not have day-to-day control over the management of their virtual assets.
 Under current regulations, unless exempted, all CISs must obtain the SFC’s authorisation before they can be offered to the Hong Kong public.
 You may check the Suspicious Investment Products Alert List on the SFC website, and you will find some “staking” services or products on the list.

 Colleague B:I am glad that I’ve discussed this with you.
-Now I know “staking” is not as safe as it sounds and has many risks.
+Now I know “staking” is not as simple as it sounds and involves a number of risks.

 Mr. Chin:As virtual assets are emerging products, many may not be familiar with them.
 But there are two rules of thumb to help you steer clear of pitfalls.
 First of all, there’s no such thing as a free lunch.
-Investments with low risks and high returns simply do not exist, and the same goes for virtual assets and their related products.
+Investments with low risks and high returns simply do not exist, and the same goes for virtual assets and their related products and services.
 Secondly, DYOR, do your own research -- a phrase commonly used in the virtual asset market.
 Today’s social media is flooded with endless investment advice, tutorials or analyses on virtual assets.
 Investors have to do their own research to gain a better understanding of the product nature and risks, as well as think and judge with a clear head.
+For those considering virtual asset trading or staking services, it is crucial to choose SFC-licensed virtual asset trading platforms to safeguard their interests.